-We are currently conducting a single arm Phase I/IIa, open label, proof-of-concept trial in each of advanced NSCLC, referred to as CHIRON, and metastatic or recurrent melanoma, referred to as THETIS.
+We are currently conducting a single arm Phase I/IIa, open-label, proof-of-concept trial in each of advanced NSCLC, referred to as CHIRON, and metastatic or recurrent melanoma, referred to as THETIS.
 We have prioritized the tumor types that we are seeking to address based on criteria we believe will maximize the potential of our programs to demonstrate a clinical benefit, including clonal neoantigen burden, TIL infiltration, tumor accessibility, as well as commercial factors such as high unmet medical need.
 Our Phase I/IIa trials will evaluate safety and tolerability of cNeT and assess clinical efficacy based primarily on the change from baseline in tumor size, response rate and duration of response.
-We expect to receive initial data from both clinical trials in
+We expect to receive interim data from both clinical trials in the second half of 2022.

 We believe the principles of tumor evolution to be common across many tumor types enabling our cNeT approach to be broadly applicable.
-As such, we have built up our MAP network to acquire and analyze tumor samples from multiple different indications to facilitate the development of follow-on indications for our cNeTs, such as HNSCC, RCC, TNBC, and bladder cancer.
-Our most advanced preclinical programs are for HNSCC and RCC, for which we plan to file investigational new drug applications, or INDs, in and , respectively.
+As such, we have built up our MAP network to acquire and analyze tumor samples from multiple different indications to facilitate the development of follow-on indications for our cNeT, such as HNSCC, RCC, TNBC and bladder cancer.
+We expect to submit INDs for our earlier stage programs in the second half of 2021 and in the second half of 2023.
+We expect these INDs to be for our HNSCC and RCC programs, with HNSCC expected to be the lead program and to commence a clinical trial in the second half of 2022.